amol-khedekar/Setu-E-Bank/README.md

 - **User Authentication:** Secure login and authentication for customers and administrators.
 - **Data Storage:** Uses MySQL database to store account and transaction information.

-### Tech Stack - ASP.NET MVC, MySQL, HTML, CSS, JS
+### Tech Stack - ASP.NET MVC, Entity Framework,  MySQL, HTML, CSS, JS

 This application is designed to streamline banking operations and provide a seamless user experience.